ltimsit/Lem_in/README.md

 You are given data that represente rooms, connections and a number of ants for a virtual anthill and need to find the best combinaison of paths your ants can take to exit it in the shortest amont of move.
+Each room can only contain 1 ant at a time.

 Our algorithm and implementation :